top of page

 Terri Hughes

-Hello, I am an Intern Drama Therapy Clinical Mental Health Counseling student at Antioch University Seattle.
+Hello, I am an Associate Licensed Drama Therapy Clinical Mental Health Counseling graduate of Antioch University Seattle.
 My therapeutic approach uses a Role Theory and Narrative lens, believing the roles we play and the stories we tell ourselves are important.
-I have 6 months of clinical experience at Antioch Seattle Clinic and over a year of experience working at Ryther Aspiring Youth.
-As a trans-woman, I specialize in LGBTQ and neurodivergent clients.
-Originally from upstate New York, I have been in Seattle since 2019.
+I aim to create a safe space built on trust.

 • Facebook